 Funded by / Ownership

-In review, The Young Turks produces progressive left video news programming as well as written articles on their website.
-Headlines and articles often contain loaded emotional language such as this: Rep. Rashida Tlaib was sworn in using Thomas Jefferson’s copy of the Quran and, of course, people were mad. and For Tucker Carlson Sponsors, Immigration is Complicated.
+In review, The Young Turks produces progressive left video news programming and written articles on their website.
+Headlines and articles often contain loaded emotional language such as this: Rep. Rashida Tlaib was sworn in using Thomas Jefferson’s copy of the Quran, and, of course, people were mad. and For Tucker Carlson Sponsors, Immigration is Complicated.
 TYT tends to source its information to credible media outlets such as The Washington Post, USA Today, Sec.gov, and Open Secrets.
 Editorially, The Young Turks tend to support progressive candidates such as Bernie Sanders and Alexandria Ocasio-Cortez.
 In general, all news reporting favors the left and aggressively attacks the right.